sujalupadhyay1/Weather-Data-Analysis-Dashboard-Power-BI/README.md

-# Weather Report1 — Power BI Weather Dashboard
+# Weather analysies — Power BI Weather Dashboard

 ##  Overview
 Weather Report1 is a **Power BI** solution that connects to a live weather API, processes raw JSON data, and delivers an interactive dashboard for **current conditions**, **hourly forecasts**, and **daily forecasts**.